 #4 Myth: Adults Crawl through Pet Doors to get Inside

-Possibly… If you worry about security, even having a back door with dog door can be a tough decision to make.
+Possibly… If you worry about securing your dog or cat door, even having a back door with dog door can be a tough decision to make.
 While electronic doors can act as a solution for this potential issue, wearing a collar key might not be an ideal situation for you or your pet.
-A pet door may only be big enough for the average person to pop their head in without a locking cover.
+Small dog doors may only be big enough for the average person to pop their head in without a locking cover.
 That person also runs the risk of meeting your protective pup!
 Intruders would likely fear a home with a large pet door, as they don’t know how friendly the dog on the other side might be.
 If you are worried about break-ins while you and your dog are away, you can also invest in an additional security cover for your pet door.
+This can cover up your dog or cat door from a person from intruding the house.
+The Watchdog covers can give you a pretty burglar proof doggie door.

 #5 Myth: My Locking Cover Can be Opened From the Outside

 Not true!
-To ease the thought of someone crawling through your door or wall, manual pet doors or non-electronic, have locking covers that can act as burglar barriers.
+To ease the thought of animals coming in your door/wall or burglars breaking into the home, manual pet doors or non-electronic, have locking covers that can act as burglar barriers.
 A locking cover should be placed inside the home where there is controlled access.
 Locking covers are made specifically for their door, so there are a few different types out there.
 However, most are made of steel or a hard plastic.
 These security covers do not have tabs or small openings for anyone or anything to pry open from the outside.
 Many covers also have latches or pin locks to prevent them from being pushed outward.
 If there is a concern with your existing locking cover, check out the WatchDog Steel Security Pet Door Cover to ensure maximum security.

 #6 Myth: Pet Doors Gives My Pet a Headache

 Not true!
 For the right pet door size, we measure from a pet’s feet to shoulder; this is because cats and dogs tend to stoop their heads when they go through a pet door.
-It might seem like this would cause a headache since our pets go in head first.
+It might seem like this would cause a headache since our pets go in head first and will get stuck in the door.

 #7 Myth: Flaps are Interchangeable if they are the Same Size